 Only the Divemaster course begins with prices just above US$ 600.00 without any equipment but can reach over US$ 3,000.00!
 This value will depend largely on a few factors:

-- Where you go: If it is in a premium dive spot like the Galapagos Islands, an expensive place like Maldives or in countries with few schools, it will be more costly.
-Usually the cheapest dives and courses are in Honduras, Thailand, the Philippines and Indonesia;
+- Where you go: If it is in a premium dive spots like the Galapagos Islands, an expensive place like Maldives or in countries with few schools, it will be more costly.
+Usually, the cheapest dives and courses are in Honduras, Thailand, the Philippines and Indonesia;

 - Accommodation: Some schools offer free accommodation with their course.
 If you have to pay for it, you can stay in a beach hut, a hostel or a 5 star resort … all depending on your pocket.
 How much the accommodation will impact the final cost will depend on you.
 To learn more about accommodation during travel, check out my page on how to find the right accommodation while traveling;